One of my favourite stories that makes me look super normal *cough* is about Twilight memorabilia.

 The shipping cost wasn’t $100.

 Nope.
-Actually, in the event I actually ended up buying these three candlesticks it would cost me FIVE HUNDRED DOLLARS to ship them to the UK.
+Actually, in the event I actually ended up buying these three candlesticks it would cost me FIVE HUNDRED DOLLARS to ship my new Twilight memorabilia to the UK.

 How could it possibly be so expensive?
 I buy stuff from the US all the time and I’ve never paid anything like that for shipping.
 I looked a bit more closely at the photo of the candlesticks.